These ever-popular summer day trips by steam train run from Bristol Temple Meads, Yatton and Taunton to Devon & Cornwall.

 After Newton Abbot, our steam locomotive will demonstrate her real strength as she powers up some of the steepest main line gradients in the country.
 First there is the difficult climb to the summit at Dainton Tunnel, followed by a dramatic drop down to Totnes, then an equally difficult climb up Rattery Bank before descending to Plymouth.
 Passengers have the option to alight at Plymouth or remain on the train to Par.
 There will be over five hours free time to explore the historic maritime city of Plymouth which includes the Hoe, the ancient Barbican and seafront areas, and the National Marine Aquarium.

 We leave Plymouth and cross the River Tamar on Brunel’s masterpiece, the Royal Albert Bridge, to enter Cornwall.
 Our train continues through the magnificent Cornish countryside to Par, where there will be a break of more than three hours.
 Buses will take passengers from Par, at no extra charge, to visit either the picturesque seaside town of Fowey or the harbour village of Charlestown.
 The latter is a working port and home to the Shipwreck, Rescue & Heritage Centre.
 We leave Par at around 17:45 and stop at Plymouth to pick up those passengers who chose to alight there.
 Our train returns to Bristol, stopping to set down passengers at Exeter, Taunton and Yatton.
+The section from Taunton to Bristol will be diesel hauled.

 The steam locomotives to be used on this day trip were all built for use on express passenger trains and come from the following pool: